-Multi-field packet classification is becoming more and more important in modern network architectures, such as SDN and network function virtualization (NFV) [17].
-Specifically, recently suggested SDN frameworks perform more network functionalities on switches, such as load balancing [58], DDoS prevention [43], and quality of service (QoS) [53].
+Multi-field packet classification is becoming more and more important in modern network architectures, such as SDN and network function virtualization (NFV) [8].
+Specifically, recently suggested SDN frameworks perform more network functionalities on switches, such as load balancing [9], DDoS prevention [10], and quality of service (QoS) [11].
 The initiative for NFV suggests to implement higher level tasks such as deep packet inspection and caching as virtual software services, and make traffic flow through them using smart classification rules.
-All such frameworks heavily rely on multi-field packet classification.
+All such frameworks heavily rely on multifield packet classification.
 Many of these fields are better expressed as ranges.

 While TCAMs become more and more popular, it is still a hard problem to efficiently represent range rules on such memories.
-Over the last decade there has been an intense line of research on range encoding on TCAM [8,10,12,13,16, 27,29,31,33,49,55-57].
-Aside from propositions to rearchitect TCAM devices to natively support range rules [55], these solutions can roughly be classified as either databaseindependent or database-dependent encoding schemes.
-Databaseindependent schemes encode all possible ranges using the same technique, thus allowing fast hot updates [10, 27, 56].
-However, these schemes use exponential TCAM row expan-
+Over the last decade there has been an intense line of research on range encoding on TCAM [12]-[24].
+Aside from propositions to rearchitect TCAM devices to natively support range rules [13], these solutions can roughly be classified as either database-independent or database-dependent encoding schemes.
+Database-independent schemes encode all possible ranges using the same technique, thus allowing fast hot updates [12], [14], [15].
+However, these schemes use exponential TCAM row expansion, where a row is expanded into several rows, exponentially to the number of range fields in it.